exploratoria/exploratoria.github.io/readme.md

 Exploratoria is a GitHub Organization.
 Feel free to request an invitation to join.

-_See also the [raw source code]( https://raw.githubusercontent.com/exploratoria/exploratoria.github.io/master/readme.md ) of this file for notes embedded as comments_

 ## Concept

 ### Mission
 <!-- a statement of a rationale, applicable now as well as in the future -->
-* To supply free, open source scripts that help visualize scientific and mathematical concepts
+* To devise free, open source scripts that help visualize and further understanding of scientific and mathematical concepts

-* To supply scripts that help engineers and designers to create visualizations without having to be dedicated software programmers
+* To supply scripts that help engineers and designers to create experiments without having to be dedicated software programmers

 * To help youngsters and oldsters delve into new topics with a hands-on, active, 'I can play with this' approach